unparalleled-js/in3cli/README.md

-# in3cli:  An Incubed CLI in python
+# in3cli:  An Incubed CLI client made with python

 An alternative Incubed client at your terminal.